YawLighthouse/UMG-Slate-Compendium/README.md

 - Texture: Draws a textured quad(square/rectangle) on the viewport canvas.
   - Texture Simple: Draws a textured quad(square/rectangle) assuming 1:1 texel density on the viewport canvas.
 - Material: Draws a material-textured quad(square/rectangle) on the viewport canvas.
-  - Material Simple: Draws a material-textured quad(square/rectangle) on the viewport canvas but assumes UV's are (0.0, 0.0) and (1.0, 1.0).
+  - Material Simple: Draws a material-textured quad(square/rectangle) on the viewport canvas but assumes UVs are (0.0, 0.0) and (1.0, 1.0).
   - Material Triangle: Draws a material-textured triangle shape on the viewport canvas.
 > A important note is that the way that the HUD Actor draws images and other UI elements is by skipping a few steps of how UMG does it by directly getting the canvas and telling it to draw items.